Kovah/LinkAce-Website/content/docs/v1/upgrade/_index.md

     ```
     docker-compose up -d
     ```
-5. Run the database migrations:
+5. Run the database migrations and delete the current cache:
     ```
     docker exec -it linkace_php_1 php artisan migrate
+    docker exec -it linkace_php_1 php artisan cache:clear
     ```
+   You may get a warning about running the migration in production mode.
+You should confirm the migration by answering with `yes`.

 Make sure to check the version-specific upgrade guides to make sure you don't miss additional important steps.